SMTorg/smt/doc/_src_docs/problems.rst

 SMT contains a library of analytical and engineering problems to be used for benchmarking purposes.
 These are listed below.

-Note: The hierarchical functions takes the activation vectors corresponding to the input points as an additional input

 .. toctree::
    :maxdepth: 1
    :titlesonly: